Whatiftherapy.com

 People often tell me they feel comfortable talking with me quickly, which is one of the things I value most about this work.
 I’m naturally curious about people—how they think, what matters to them, and how they move through the world.
 I care deeply about connection, relationships, community, and simple living, and I try to bring that same sense of warmth, authenticity, and presence into the spaces I create with others.

-Our Approach to Treatment for OCD and Anxiety
+Our Approach to OCD and Anxiety Treatment

-Whatif comes from the cycle of “what if…” questions at the heart of OCD and anxiety—questions that can feel urgent, insidious, and impossible to shut off.
+Whatif comes from the cycle of “what if…” questions at the heart of OCD and anxiety—questions that can feel urgent, insidious, and difficult to shut off.
 The name reflects the essence of ERP therapy: changing our relationship to uncertainty so “What if something goes wrong?” can gradually become “What if I don’t need to solve this thought?” or “What if I can handle not knowing?”

 Business details and practice information are also listed on Google.